salsalabs/goengage/cmd/activity/fundraise/supporter/README.md

-  --startDate="2020-12-14"       Start date, YYYY-MM-YY, default is Monday of last week at midnight --endDate="2020-12-20"         End date, YYYY-MM-YY, default is the most recent Monday at midnight --timezone="America/New_York"  Client's timezone, defaults to EST/EDT --donationType="All"           Choose All, One_Time or Recurring --supporterID                  Show donations for this supporter.
+  --startDate="2020-12-14"       Start date, YYYY-MM-YY, default is Monday of last week at midnight --endDate="2020-12-20"         End date, YYYY-MM-YY, default is the most recent Monday at midnight --timezone="America/New_York"  Client's timezone, defaults to EST/EDT --supporterID=SUPPORTERID      Show donations for this supporter
 ```

 ### Command-line arguments